makalu/makalu.github.com/ideas/_posts/2010-09-29-why-we-dont-sign-ndas.markdown

 layout: post
 title: Why we don’t sign NDAs
 author: Matt Henderson
-excerpt: Recently, a potential new customer expressed surprise when I told him that we at Makalu usually don’t sign NDAs.
-Mentioning that he’d found plenty of other companies willing to sign his NDA, I restated commitment to our position, and acceptance that we’d unfortunately have to miss the opportunity.
+excerpt: A potential new customer was surprised when I told him we don’t sign NDAs.
+This article explains why.
 ---

-Recently, a potential new customer expressed surprise when I told him that we at Makalu usually don’t sign NDAs.
-Mentioning that he’d found plenty of other companies willing to sign his NDA, I restated commitment to our position, and acceptance that we’d unfortunately have to miss the opportunity.
 There are others who don’t sign NDAs, and their reasons range from the philosophical, to the financial, to the practical:

 * It feels like an expression of distrust (though, I’m not fully behind that one; life has taught me that trust is something earned, not something granted by default).